 So, like a couple of addicts (and their dogs), we started walking.
 And walking.
 And walking.

-Signs along the trail mark the distance to the next point of interest, and it’s never very far.
-“Oh, it’s just a mile to Bright Angel Lodge.
+Signs along the trail noted the distance to the next point of interest, and it’s never very far.
+“It’s only a mile to Bright Angel Lodge.
 We’ll just be getting warmed up.”

-We spent the night at Trailer Village – one of the three pet friendly campgrounds in the park.
+We spent the night at Trailer Village, one of the three pet friendly campgrounds in the park.
 The campground itself was nothing spectacular, but it was really convenient to the South Rim amenities and attractions.